Pohjan Pojat: Battles

 Pohjan pojat crossed the Gulf of Finland on January 12, 1919.
 Their first battle was near Paju Manor (German: Luhde-Grosshof) against a heavily armed Red Army Latvian sniper battalion on 31 January.
 The mansion was conquered in the evening by a plunge.
 The first battalion in charge of the fighting suffered heavy losses, losing one officer, two non-commissioned officers and 21 soldiers.
 39 were wounded.

 Next they took over Valki on February 1.
 The first battalion fought on the Estonian side against a Latvian sniper battalion in Koikküla.
 After this, the volunteer force was tasked with remaining in the reserve in Valki, until it would be ordered to proceed to northern Latvia.

 However, Kalm didn't want to wait longer and ordered the attack on 16 February 1919 on the town of Marienburg (Alūksne) in northern Latvia.
 The troops were not in favor to cross the border to Latvia.
-Despite this, the force set out on 19 February, with the exception of the protesting Wäinö Havas' first company.
+Despite this, the force set out on 19 February, with the exception of the protesting Väinö Havas' first company.
 On the evening of February 20, Finns arrived near Marienburg tired and in poor equipment.
 At dusk on February 21, the Finns launched an attack on Marienburg without additional support.
 In the evening, after a long and persistent firing, the Finns invaded the west side of the town and captured it with a bayonet attack.
 The losses were three officers and 15 soldiers, and a total of 40 men were killed due to illnesses.
-The captured Bolsheviks were shot, after which the city was looted as war booty.
-Estonian armored trains arrived on February 22, and the next day Estonian troops took full possession of the village.
+The captured Bolsheviks were shot, after which the town was looted as war booty.
+Estonian armored trains arrived on February 22, and the next day Estonian troops took full possession of the town.

 On February 24, after the conquest parade, the Finns left Marienburg.
 They returned to the Estonian side in Valki on February 26.